Protective conductor resistance test devices

 The protective earth resistance test

-I Protective earth conductor yes
+I protective earth conductor yes

-II double or reinforced insulation no
+II double or reinforced insulation No

-III Extra-low voltage safety extra-low voltage no
+III Extra-low voltage or safety extra-low voltage No

-• Interrupted protective earth conductor
+• Interrupted protective earth conductors

-How is the protective earth conductor ?
+How is the protective earth conductor tested?

 The "good/bad" criteria.

-protective conductor test AC or DC?
+Protective conductor test with AC or DC?

-SCHLEICH are based on over 30 years of experience.
-From the very beginning, the measurement technology was not analog, but always digital.
-Only the most modern technologies are used.
+SCHLEICH protective conductor test devices are based on over 30 years of experience.
+From the beginning, the measurement technology was not analog but always designed digitally.
+Fundamentally, the latest technologies are always applied.

-The SCHLEICH – expect more!
+The SCHLEICH Product Portfolio – expect more!

-Protective conductor resistance testers
+Protective conductor resistance test devices

 • Test currents from 1 to 500 A AC or DC

-• Electronically and automatically controlled Test current
+• Electronically and automatically regulated Test current

 • Standardized interfaces such as RS 232, Ethernet/LAN, USB for PC communication